frontenddogma/web-development-glossary/manuscript/d.md

 : Individual units of information.
 A datum describes a single quality or quantity of some object or phenomenon.
 In analytical processes, data are represented by variables.
 Data is sometimes said to be transformed into information when it is viewed in context or in post-analysis.&nbsp;[†](#w-data)

 Data Control Language
 : A syntax similar to a computer programming language used to control access to data stored in a database (authorization).
-In particular, it is a component of Structured Query Language (SQL).&nbsp;[†](#w-dcl)
+In particular, DCL is a component of Structured Query Language (SQL).&nbsp;[†](#w-dcl)

 Data Definition Language
 : A syntax similar to a computer programming language for defining data structures, especially database schemas.
 DDL statements create and modify database objects such as tables, indexes, and users.
 Common DDL statements are `CREATE`, `ALTER`, and `DROP`.&nbsp;[†](#w-ddl)